 There is no internet or cell coverage at the race, so do not plan to access this page and click these links while at the race – you won’t be able to.
 Use them before you leave internet coverage and print or screen shot.

-Pacers are only allowed to start at the Clackamas Lake Historic Ranger Station – as runners pass through the final time, at mile 82, and run to the finish.
+Pacers are allowed to start at the Clackamas Lake Historic Ranger Station – as runners pass through the final time, at mile 82, and run to the finish.
 Pacers can also join their runner at the final Dam aid station and run the last four miles.
 Due to permit restrictions on the number of runners allowed, pacers are unable to start any earlier than mile 82.

 Pacers must pick up Pacer Bib and sign a waiver at the Clackamas Lake Historic Ranger Station prior to joining their runner.
 All Pacers must wear their Pacer Bib at all times when on course.
 Runners are allowed only one pacer to run with them at a time.
 Pacers are responsible for their own transportation.